How to Fix Apple Maps Not Working Issue on iPhone?

 Disable Location Services in the Privacy Settings of the iPhone

-7. Re-enable Location Permissions on Apple Maps
+7. Reset Location Permissions for Apple Maps

-2. Now head to Privacy and select Location Services.
+2. Go to Privacy > Location Services.

 Open Maps in the iPhone's Location Services